python-webuntis/python-webuntis/docs/quickstart.rst

 Where to go from here?
 ======================

-:doc:`session`
-       This document provides a good starting point.
-It describes the only class you directly instantiate.
+:doc:`session` describes the ``Session`` class, which is the only class you will ever directly get in touch with.
-:doc:`objects`
-       A complete overview of things you can do with the API.
-:doc:`etc`
-       Some implementation details and neat tricks.